cwendorf/EASI/A-Functions/README.md

 ### Installation of the Functions

-EASI is not currently on CRAN or compiled as a package, but you can install it by pasting the contents of the [**ALL_FUNCTIONS.R**](./ALL_FUNCTIONS.R) file directly into R.

-All EASI scripts should be run prior to conducting analyses.
+EASI is not currently on CRAN or compiled as a package, but you can install it by pasting the contents of the [**ALL_FUNCTIONS.R**](./ALL_FUNCTIONS.R) file directly into R. This should be done prior to conducting analyses.

 ## Technical Details

-### For Means and Mean Differences
+### For Means, Mean Differences, and Contrasts

-- Confidence intervals are based on the central t distribution.
 - Confidence intervals are calculated independent of each other (i.e., they are not simultaneous).
 - No adjustments for multiple intervals have been made.
-- Unlike other implementations of the "new statistics", all intervals assume heterogenity of variance.
+- All intervals assume heterogenity of variance.

 ### For Standardized Effect Sizes

 - Both Cohen's d and Hedge's g are presented.
 - Confidence intervals are centered on Hedge's g.
-- Confidence intervals are based on the noncentral t distribution.